GreatGazoe/DreamColorESP/README.md

 Setup
 -----
-The first setup will be done thru Arduino-Ide, installation instructions for different platforms can found on Arduino website.
+The first setup will be done thru Arduino-Ide, installation instructions for different platforms can be found on Arduino website.
 Instructions for the ESP8266 chip to be supported by the Arduino environment can be found here https://github.com/esp8266/Arduino.
 To upload the sketch.bin and filesystem.bin files we gonna use the "webupdater" sketch.